-- 1. Grant an immediate stay of the underlying proceeding pending resolution of this Petition; - 2.
-Issue a peremptory Writ of Mandate and/or Writ of Prohibition directing Respondent to: - a.
-Vacate its Minute Order dated June 14, 2018 denying Receiver Motion; - b.
-Appoint a receiver with the requisite authority and ability to supervise and pursue the City's approval of the CUP application; - c.
-Vacate its Minute Order dated July 13, 2018 denying Petitioner's MJOP; - d.
-Grant Petitioner's MJOP; and - e.
-Order Geraci to pay the remaining costs required to immediately have the CUP application for the Property completed;

-- Award Petitioner his costs, pursuant to Rule 8.493 of the California Rules of Court and any other applicable statutes and/or rules; and - Grant such other relief as may be just and proper.
+- 1. Grant an immediate stay of the underlying proceeding pending resolution of this Petition. - 2.
+Issue a peremptory Writ of Mandate and/or Writ of Prohibition directing: - Respondent to vacate its Minute Order dated June 14, 2018 denying Petitioner's Ex Parte Application for appointment of Receiver; - Respondent to appoint a receiver with the requisite authority and ability to supervise the CUP application with the City; - c.
+Respondent to vacate its Minute Order dated July 13, 2018 denying Petitioner's MJOP; - d.
+Respondent to grant Petitioner's MJOP; and - e.
+Respondent to order Geraci to pay the remaining costs required to immediately have the CUP application on the Property completed. - 3.
+Award Petitioner his costs, pursuant to Rule 8.493 of the California Rules of Court and any other applicable statutes and/or rules. - 4.
+Grant such other relief as may be just and proper.

-DATED: August 27, 2018 LAW OFFICE OF JACOB AUSTIN
+DATED: August 17, 2018 LAW OFFICE OF JACOB AUSTIN

-Jacob P. Austin

-Attorney for Petitioner DARRYL COTTON
+By Jacob P. Austin Attorney for Petitioner DARRYL COTTON